American Idol Season 11 Top 10 Highlights

 American Idol Season 11 Top 10 Highlights is a compilation album released on July 7, 2012.
 The album was released exclusively through Walmart and contains one cover song from each of the top 10 finalists during season 11 of the television show American Idol.
 As of July 2012, it has sold 4,000 copies.

+It was rated 2.5 stars by AllMusic.